xola/rn-test-components/README.md

 $ npm run simulator
 ```

-#Notes on Android
+# Notes on Android

 1. iOS specific settings bundle does not work on Android
 2. react-native-start-io10 requires 4* okhttp version, react v0.63 provides 3.12 which is not compatible.
-There is a patch that force include the dependency to package.
+There is a patch that monkey patch the package.
 After upgrade to last react version this approach needs to be reevaluated and potentially removed